Skip to main content

 warning

-The Success and Failure events are mutually exclusive, only one of them will be raised for a given migration execution.
+The Success and Failure events are mutually exclusive, only one of them will be raised for a given execution.

 Standalone basic example